AIHubCentral/docs/assets/RVC Voice Changer/Cloud/Deiteris' W-Okada Fork Colab.md

 :::content-center
 ## Introduction ‎
 :::
-- This cloud version is hosted in <u>[Google Colab](https://docs.aihub.gg/extra/glossary/#google-colab)</u>, remember that you have a GPU runtime of 4 hours.
+- This cloud version is hosted in <u>[Google Colab](https://docs.aihub.gg/extra/glossary/#google-colab)</u>, remember that you have a random GPU runtime of max 4 hours daily.

-- **YOU WILL NEED TO HAVE A COLAB PAID TIER SUBSCRIPTION TO USE THIS AS WEB UIS AREN'T ALLOWED IN THE FREE TIER**
+!!!danger
+You need the Google Colab Paid Tier to run this, as it uses a Web User Interface, else you could risk getting disconnected or getting banned off Colab.
+!!!

 ***